News

 Words & Photos: Robin Schmitt

-About the author
+About the Author

 Robin Schmitt

 Robin is one of the two founders of 41 Publishing, a visionary and go-getter.
 While he now enjoys every second on the bike – whenever his busy schedule allows – he used to race against the clock at enduro events and a few Downhill World Cups.
-Besides that, Robin practises kung fu and Zen meditation, plays the cello or with his dog (which actually belongs to his girlfriend), travels abroad and still reviews numerous bikes himself.
+Besides that, Robin practises kung fu and Zen meditation, plays the cello, loves Classic Cars, travels abroad and still reviews numerous bikes himself.
 Progressive ideas, new projects and major challenges – Robin loves exploring undiscovered potential and getting to the bottom of new trends.